 - Bimonthy skull base grand rounds

 Residents complete at least one basic and one clinical research project during their training.
 There is a dedicated three-month block to facilitate this requirement.
 With prior approval, residents have also used this time to go on medical missions and to complete mini clinical fellowships at outside institutions.
-Upon completion of the training program, residents are well equipped to pursue a career either in academics or in private practice.
+Upon completion of the Otolaryngology Residency Program, residents are well equipped to pursue a career either in academics or in private practice.